 Access: You can request a copy of all the personal information we hold about you and other data relating to how we use your information by contacting our office.

 Correction (‘Right to Rectification’): We always want to use the most up to date information about you so please get in touch if you think we don’t have that.

 Deletion (‘Right to be Forgotten’): In some circumstances, including where we are relying on your consent to use your data, you have a right to request us to delete your information.

 ‘Right to Portability’: If we have collected your data because you have given us consent, or because we need it in order to provide you with a product or service (under a contract), you have the right to receive the information you gave to us back in a ‘machine-readable’ format.

 ‘Right to Object’ and ‘Right to restriction of processing’: If we are using your data for activities under the ‘legitimate interest’ justification and in other circumstances, then you have a right to request restriction of processing and also a right to object to that processing.

 Right to obtain human intervention where automated processing has taken place where consent has been given or under a contract and where the processing has a legal or similarly significant effect.

 Complain: you have the right to lodge a complaint with the Information Commissioner’s Office if you think that our use of your information doesn’t meet the law.
 For more information, visit the ICO website.

-Write in: Sulets, De Montfort University, Campus Centre Building, Mill Lane, Leicester, LE2 7DR.
+- Write to: Irving Hill, CEO, Sulets, De Montfort University, Campus Centre Building, Mill Lane, Leicester, LE2 7DR.

 Keeping your personal information secure